 \subsection{Multimodal Models}

-With the remarkable advancements of Large Language Models (LLMs), recent research has extended their capabilities to multimodal domains by integrating visual information, giving rise to Multimodal Large Language Models (MLLMs) \cite{team2023gemini, gpt4technicalreport, qwenvl, blip2, multimodalgpt, liu2024improved, llava}.
+With the remarkable advancements of Large Language Models (LLMs), recent research has extended their capabilities to multimodal domains by integrating visual information, giving rise to Multimodal Large Language Models (MLLMs) \cite{comanici2025gemini25pushingfrontier, gpt4technicalreport, qwenvl, blip2, multimodalgpt, llava}.
 These models typically align visual features from pre-trained image encoders with LLMs via modality adaptation layers.
 Early works like BLIP-2 \cite{blip2} pioneered this architecture by first pre-training on image-text datasets and fine-tuning on task-specific benchmarks such as Visual Question Answering (VQA).
 Subsequent models like LLaVA \cite{llava} advanced this approach by leveraging synthetic instruction-following data in VQA formats, significantly improving instruction tuning performance.
-More recent efforts have expanded into video understanding and even image generation, showcasing the versatility of MLLMs across modalities.
-However, much of their celebrated success in visual tasks often appears intertwined with, and perhaps reliant upon, their powerful language capabilities to interpret, reason about, and generate text from visual content.
-This inherent strength in linguistic processing may have led to less emphasis on developing or scrutinizing their more fundamental, non-linguistic visual perception skills.
-HueManity directly addresses this gap in scrutinizing MLLM visual perception.
-It is a benchmark specifically designed to isolate and rigorously evaluate these core abilities.
+More recent efforts have expanded into video understanding and even image generation \cite{baldridge2024imagen, saharia2022photorealistic}, showcasing the versatility of MLLMs across modalities.
+However, this celebrated success in visual tasks often appears reliant on their powerful language capabilities for reasoning and interpretation, potentially overshadowing the need to scrutinize their fundamental perception skills.
+Addressing this gap, HueManity is a benchmark designed specifically to isolate and probe these visual abilities.